Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Experimental results

 Classification results on all three datasets are listed in Table~\ref{tbl:exp:hypergraphs}.
 We only employ our Pseudoinverse GCN with the maximum rank $r=|E|-1$, as will be supported in Section~\ref{sec:rankdependency}.
 For the graph-based methods, we use KNN sparsification of the clique expansion graph, so each node is connected to the $k=10$ other nodes with highest shared hyperedge membership.
 On the Mushroom hypergraph, our results are in the same order of magnitude as the graph baselines, which is better than the other hypergraph methods, but the ARMA network gives superior results.
 The graph methods perform remarkably well considering the fact that this process of clique expansion sparsification has, to our knowledge, never been discussed in the hypergraph literature.
 On both Covertype datasets, however, our Pseudoinverse GCN yields the best accuracies.

 In addition, we also emulated the full-rank pseudoinverse filter \eqref{eq:filter2d} via fixing $\beta=\gamma$ in \eqref{eq:filter3d} with $r=|E|-1$.
-This method is named \emph{PinvGCN without high-pass} in Table~\ref{tbl:exp:hypergraphs}, but it produces significantly worse results.
-This shows that keeping the high-pass filter \eqref{eq:pgcn:highpasspart} as a separate basis function is still beneficial even if the approximation is not required for efficiency.
+This method is named \emph{PinvGCN without high-pass} in Table~\ref{tbl:exp:hypergraphs} and it produces comparable results.
+This shows that in the case that all informative eigenvalues can be computed, the high-pass part is no longer obligatory.
+However, manually removing this part also does not increase accuracy, so we recommend always using all three filter basis functions.

 For further investigation, Figure~\ref{fig:experiments:hypergraphs} presents the dependency of the misclassification rate (i.e., the complement of the accuracy, here plotted logarithmically) on the number of random training samples.
 The plots confirm the results of Table~\ref{tbl:exp:hypergraphs} in principle.
 A remarkable finding is that our method has a significantly better convergence rate on the Covertype45 hypergraph.